-From a clinical standpoint, acute pain is the most common and demanding symptom to treat.
-Because the various forms of acute pain are so common, medical professionals are constantly seeking better ways to effectively treat patients.
+From a clinical standpoint, acute pain is the most common symptom to treat, and medical professionals are constantly seeking better ways to effectively care for their patients.

 Similar to pain, nausea and vomiting can be equally as difficult to endure.
-Unfortunately, they are prevalent side effects associated with drugs and conditions dominating the pain management markets.
-In 2015, IR hydrocodone, in combination with acetaminophen (APAP), was dispensed 97 million times in the US to treat pain.
-Two of the most common side effects of this treatment are nausea and vomiting.1
+Unfortunately, they are prevalent side effects associated with drugs and medical conditions dominating the pain management markets.
+In 2015, IR hydrocodone, in combination with acetaminophen (APAP), was dispensed 97 million times in the US to treat pain.1 Two of the most common side effects of this treatment are nausea and vomiting.

 Reference: 1.
 IMS Institute for Healthcare Informatics.
 Medicines Use and Spending in the U.S.: A Review of 2015 and Outlook to 2020.
 Parsippany, NJ: IMS Institute for Healthcare Informatics; 2016.